perennialAutodidact/django_guides/django_heroku.md

 # Deploy Django Project to Heroku

-A step-by-step guide for deploying a Django project to Heroku.
+A step-by-step guide for deploying a [Django](https://www.djangoproject.com/) project to [Heroku](https://www.heroku.com/) using the Git command line.

-This guide is written using a Linux terminal.
+This guide is written using a Linux terminal and will use Django 3.0 and Python 3.8.

 ## Create Django Project

-This guide will be using a `pipenv` environment to manage dependencies.
+This guide will be using a [Pipenv](https://github.com/pypa/pipenv) environment to manage dependencies.

 Create a `pipenv` environment in the root directory for your repository.